AayushRathore123/Online-Code-Editor/README.md

 + It allow users to create a new account or log in to the existing account to access saved files.
 + They can also solve different types of questions and according to their difficulty level.

+This project is based on MERN stack.
+MERN stands for MongoDB, Express, React, and Node, after the four key technologies that make up the stack.
++ MongoDB — document database
++ Express(.js) — Node.js web framework
++	React(.js) — a client-side JavaScript framework
++	Node(.js) — the premier JavaScript web server

 ## Getting Started
 ### Pre-requisites
 Make sure you have installed